KC-Dream/MusicPlayer/README.md

 #Design UI 8.0

--Different from Design 7 and way better
+-Different from Design 7 and way better\
 -massive change

 #Design UI 9.0

 -Similar to Design 8 except some slight changes, be easier to call it Design 9 instead\
 -Better than Design 8, but not as big changes\
--Expanded playbar at the bottom
+-Expanded playbar at the bottom\
--music bars has returned from Design 4, but this time it is called "mini music bar" animations on the bottom rather than large ones previously seen in Design 4
+-music bars has returned from Design 4, but this time it is called "mini music bar" animations on the bottom rather than large ones previously seen in Design 4\
--Slight layout change
+-Slight layout change\
+-Included New Carousel Card (Press Left Arrow to go left, press Right Arrow to go right)\

 Coming Soon